 Tornado Destruction in Louisiana

-Common hurricane damage includes:
+Common tornado damage includes:

 Important things Louisiana residents should know about tornadoes include: